On the power of conditional independence testing under model-X: The most powerful CRT against point alternatives

 Let us first formalize the definition of a level $\alpha$ test of the MX CI problem.
 The null hypothesis is defined as the set of joint distributions compatible with conditional independence and with the assumed model for $\prx|\prz$:

 A test $\phi: (\mathbb R^{d} \times \mathbb R^r \times \mathbb R^p)^n \rightarrow [0,1]$ of the MX CI problem is said to be level $\alpha$ if

-Since the CRT calibrates the test statistic $T$ conditionally on the observed $\sry, \srz$ (recall definition~\eqref{upper-quantile}), it is easy to verify that this test not only has level $\alpha$ in the sense of equation~\eqref{marginal-validity} but also has level $\alpha$ \textit{conditionally} on $\sry$ and $\srz$:
+Recall that the CRT critical value $C(\sry, \srz)$ is defined via conditional calibration~\eqref{upper-quantile}.
+As is known to those familiar with MX, this implies that any CRT $\phi = \phi_T^{\text{CRT}}$ not only has level $\alpha$ in the sense of definition~\eqref{marginal-validity} but also has level $\alpha$ \textit{conditionally} on $\sry$ and $\srz$:

-It turns out that, not just the CRT, but \emph{any} level $\alpha$ test $\phi$ has this same property:\footnote{We thank Michael Celentano for pointing out this fact to us.} \begin{proposition} Any level $\alpha$ test $\phi$ of conditional independence under the MX assumption (i.e. any test satisfying property~\eqref{marginal-validity}) must also be conditionally level $\alpha$: